 A coach is qualified to provide detailed technique advice.
 Coaches uses their in-depth knowledge of the RLC curriculum and significant past experience to craft technique advice and corrections that are specific and actionable.
 Coaches are paid professionals.

 Which is Better?

 So which is better?
 Coaches have the advantage of professional training and many years of experience.
-Whereas ambassadors have the advantage of recent learning experiences.
+Whereas mentors have the advantage of recent learning experiences.
 Their perspectives are very different and that's why feedback from both is equally as powerful, but in different ways.

 Simply fill in the contact form below, providing your full name, the email address the account is registered under and your question.
 A real person will reply to your email as soon as possible.